Introduction

 - Body Size: Individuals with obesity may experience a higher resting heart rate because their hearts need to work harder to supply blood to a larger body mass.

-- Smoking: The nicotine and carbon monoxide from smoking can increase the normal heart rate for men and pose risks to cardiovascular health.
+- Smoking: The nicotine and carbon monoxide from tobacco can increase the normal heart rate for men and pose risks to cardiovascular health.

-- Illness and Health Conditions: Medical conditions like anaemia, cardiovascular disease, and hormonal imbalances can significantly affect the normal pulse rate of human body.
+- Illness and Health Conditions: Medical conditions such as anaemia, cardiovascular disease, and hormonal imbalances can significantly impact the normal pulse rate of the human body.

 Knowing how to measure your heart rate helps you understand the normal pulse rate of the human body, which is a critical aspect of health monitoring.
-Here are some simple steps to measure normal heart best per minute:
+Here are some simple steps to measure the normal heart rate or pulse:

 - Locate Your Pulse: Common pulse locations include the wrist, neck, or the top of your foot.
 For the wrist, use your index and middle fingers to press lightly on the inner wrist.